Property market in England re-opens for business, but what will happen next to house prices?

 A home in Britain's oldest chartered town with gorgeous library, indoor pool and romantic views over St Michael's Mount

-A house on the island in the Thames gifted to Lord Nelson, with a heated swimming pool and a 90ft mooring
+The first house built on the island given to Lord Nelson after the Battle of the Nile, with a heated swimming pool and a 90ft mooring

 Sphinx, one house of a small community built on Pharoah's Island, is set on half an acre of land and